 ENGLISH AS AN ADDITIONAL LANGUAGE IELTS In Year 12, pupils for whom English is a second language are offered EAL lessons in preparation for the IELTS exam.
 Such lessons can be continued in Year 13 if still needed.
 The IELTS (International English Language Testing System) is an internationally recognised English language test for international pupils who wish to study in a UK university.
 Although the IELTS level required may vary depending on the university course, an overall academic IELTS score in the region of 6.5 is usually required.
 The IELTS assesses competence in four different skills: reading comprehension, listening comprehension, writing and speaking.
 Each section of the exam is worth 25%.
 As well as preparing for the exam itself, the course content also provides a good foundation for understanding and using academic English in other examination subjects.
 MUSIC A-level Music enables pupils to extend their knowledge and understanding of music, to create and develop their own musical ideas and to demonstrate technical, interpretative and communication skills through performing music.

 MUSIC EDEXCEL The format is similar to GCSE, with study in composition, set works and performance.
-An AS examination is also available, with reduced requirements in performance, composition and fewer Set Works.
 Performance - at the end of the two years pupils will perform a recital on their chosen instrument / voice lasting around 10-12 minutes.
 They will be expected to perform regularly throughout the course.
 Composition - at the end of the two years pupils will submit two compositions - one a free choice or commission from the exam board, and the other a Bach Chorale Harmonisation.
 The Bach chorale work teaches harmony, cadences and chord use / names.
-Set works - There are 6 areas of study, covering a wide range of music from Mozart to Kate Bush.
+Set works - There are 6 areas of study, covering a wide range of music from J.S.
+Bach to Kate Bush.
 The set works have been carefully chosen to give pupils a wider and deeper understanding of the development of music over the past 500 years.
 This is examined with a Listening Paper, including essays in the final term of the course.
-SPECIFICATION UNITS The course is divided into six units, 3 at AS and 3 at A2 level.
-Year 12: AS Unit 1 - Appraising Music (Listening) Examination-40% Unit 2 - Composing: Creating Musical Ideas Externally assessed coursework - 30% Unit 3 - Performing: Interpreting Musical Ideas - 30% Year 13: A2 Unit 4 - Appraising Music - Externally assessed - 40% Unit 5 - Composing: Developing Musical Ideas, assessment by commissioned exercise - 30% Unit 6 - Performing: Externally assessed examination - 30% ENTRY REQUIREMENTS We recommend candidates should have secured a good pass at Music GCSE with a minimum of Grade 6 standard on their first-study instrument or voice.
+SPECIFICATION UNITS The course is divided into three units.
+Year 13 : A2 Unit 4 - Appraising Music - Externally assessed - 40% Unit 5 - Composing: Developing Musical Ideas, assessment by commissioned exercise - 30% Unit 6 - Performing: Externally assessed examination - 30% ENTRY REQUIREMENTS We recommend candidates should have secured a good pass at Music GCSE with a minimum of Grade 6 standard on their first-study instrument or voice.
 They will also need to have passed, or be at Grade 5 Theory standard.
 It is expected that A Level Music pupils will take part fully in the life of the Music department and involve themselves in choirs, orchestra, chamber ensembles and stage productions as appropriate.
+MUSIC TECHNOLOGY A Level Music Technology enables pupils to learn about Music Production skills, theory and history spanning the last 100 years.
+We follow the Edexcel Specification.
+The course is ideal for pupils wanting to learn how to create and record their own music, or for a career in Sound Production.